sealx017/SMASH-package/README.md

 ### Python modules required to be installed
-- The package requires the following module to be pre-installed,
+- The package and the notebooks provided, requires the following two modules to be pre-installed,
   1. matplotlib, install using: "conda install -c conda-forge matplotlib"  (https://matplotlib.org/)
+  2. matplotlib_venn, install using: "conda install -c conda-forge matplotlib-venn"  (https://pypi.org/project/matplotlib-venn/)

 * We recommend using Anaconda (https://www.anaconda.com/products/individual) and Python version > 3.9.